Posts

 Carbon dioxide-induced corrosion of industrial equipment is very common, costly and particularly poses new challenges for Carbon Capture and Storage (CCS) systems.
 The role of impurities, - Convective dissolution of capillary-trapped carbon dioxide

 Carbon storage in deep saline aquifers has become an important part of plans to decarbonise the energy system.
-Typically, aquifers are composed of a porous, permeable - PhD project on Tidal Power
+Typically, aquifers are composed of a porous, permeable - From IEEF to the mining and energy industries

 Jason Furtney was a student at the Institute in the early 2000s, after studying geology at Edinburgh University.
 Since then, he has been working as a - Summer garden party: congratulations Marie!